ERC Testifies at 2023 DC Housing Authority Performance Oversight Hearing

 DCHA must improve communication and its relationship with program participants.
 While program participants have expressed difficulties navigating the agency for years, the ERC has received a significant spike in calls during the pandemic from DCHA program participants who express frustration and confusion with the agency.
 Common complaints from callers have included an inability to reach DCHA despite repeated contact attempts and a fear of losing out on a housing opportunity due to delays by the agency in completing the lease-up process.
 This poor customer service is not only time consuming and emotionally discouraging, but can also cause devastating and long-lasting negative outcomes for participants, up to and including a loss of housing.

-While the ERC applauds DCHA’s use of increased payment standards as a critical tool to promote fair housing choice among voucher holders and contribute to neighborhood desegregation, the ERC is highly concerned about other DCHA policies and practices that are creating fair housing barriers to program participants.
-The ERC encourages DCHA to rehabilitate public housing communities in need of urgent repairs instead of privatizing the units, which could result in a further loss of affordable housing in the city.
-DCHA must also overhaul its reasonable accommodation process in order to equitable serve people with disabilities.
-Finally, DCHA must make a concerted effort to improve its customer service to program participants so that they are able to fully benefit from the agency’s programs.
+While the ERC applauds DCHA’s continued use of increased payment standards as a critical tool to promote fair housing choice among voucher holders and contribute to neighborhood desegregation, we are highly concerned about other DCHA policies and practices that are creating fair housing barriers to program participants.
+The ERC urges DCHA to reinstate rent reasonableness assessments immediately and take necessary enforcement action to combat source of income discrimination.
+We also encourage DCHA to rehabilitate public housing communities in need of urgent repairs instead of privatizing the units, which could result in a further loss of affordable housing in the city.
+DCHA must also overhaul its reasonable accommodation process in order to equitably serve people with disabilities.
+Finally, DCHA must make a concerted effort to improve its customer service so that program participants are able to fully benefit from the agency’s programs.

 DC Department of Housing and Community Development, et al. Draft For Public Comment – Analysis of Impediments To Fair Housing Choice Washington, D.C., 27 Sept.
 2019, p.
 228, dhcd.dc.gov/sites/default/files/dc/sites/dhcd/publication/attachments/D.C.
 Draft Analysis of Impediments to Fair Housing Choice 9.27.2019 (1).pdf.